hmrc/accessibility/docs/check-your-services-accessibility-before-you-get-a-review.md

 To make sure accessibility is part of the story, include:

 - human readable URLs
-- page titles that are different to headings to stop personally identifiable information being stored in Google Analytics, for example ‘What is Gordon’s date of birth?’ would need to be ‘What is the child’s date of birth?’
+- page titles that are the same as the `h1` heading (but be aware of the [Personally identifiable information](https://design.tax.service.gov.uk/hmrc-design-patterns/page-title/#personally-identifiable-information) caveat)
 - reading order when there are differences between what is visible and what is read out loud
 - hidden text for screen readers, where necessary
 - colours and colour contrast
 - if something is tabular data or not and suggest HTML solutions or patterns
-- line spacing and whitespace
+- the right design patterns to provide the user with consistent line spacing and whitespace
 - non-breaking spaces and hyphens to stop unwanted word wrapping
 - simple, easy to understand content that meets the content style guide
 - how will this look on mobile (remember a zoomed in desktop screen will effectively become a mobile viewport)
 - how this will work without javascript
-- if the journey more than a few screens and whether we allow the user to save and come back later
+- if the journey is more than a few screens and whether we allow the user to save and come back later
 - whether people using assistive technology might need extra time to complete tasks
 - accommodation for screen zoom and whether the screen still makes sense at +200%
 - secondary methods to convey meaning rather than just colour alone